Top of page

 The Political Team is NDTC's bridge to the broader Democratic ecosystem.
 We build and maintain relationships with state parties, Democratic organizations, elected officials, and influential allies who can help us reach more candidates and activists.
 Our job is making sure the right people know about NDTC's training—and that our training content matches what Democrats actually need on the ground.
 We're relationship builders, strategic thinkers, and connectors who understand that winning happens through partnerships, not isolation.

-Responsibilities for Political Intern
+Responsibilities for Political Team Intern:

 • Research candidates, political organizations, and events at every level to help build our political outreach strategy and power maps

-• Help centralize and maintain our political contact database—because relationships only work when you can actually reach people
+• Help centralize and maintain our political contact database — because relationships only work when you can actually reach people

 • Participate in meetings with NDTC partners, elected officials, and learners when requested